 on the background fluid as they come through the small capillary.
 Their sample and coil are 1-2 orders of magnitude larger than ours.
 Ours are tailored to be sensitive to the effect of the magnetic particles on the background signal and that means around 50-400 micron diameter whereas their's are of the order of a millimeter, I believe.
 Their technology is being commercialized by T2 Biosystems, another startup company with its NMR leader being Pablo Prado who went there from GE Security which evolved from Quantum Magnetics after it was bought by GE [editor: see this link].
 So, we are competitors but, fortunately, with different methodologies.

-Indeed, T2 Biosystems offer their technology under the trade mark T2Dx instruments.
-It is in any case evident that the idea of combining miniature NMR systems with magnetic nanoparticles is quite fashionable and promising at this moment.
+In fact, T2 Biosystems offer their technology under the trade mark T2Dx instruments.
+It is evident that the idea of combining miniature NMR systems with magnetic nanoparticles is quite fashionable and promising at this moment.

-To continue the story, on Aug.26 I have received the following e-mail from Bertram Manz from the Arbeitsgruppe Magnetische Resonanz (NMR Group) at IBMT (Fraunhofer-Institut für Biomedizinische Technik in St.Ingbert, Germany):
+To continue the story, on August 26 I have received the following e-mail from Bertram Manz from the Arbeitsgruppe Magnetische Resonanz (NMR Group) at IBMT (Fraunhofer-Institut für Biomedizinische Technik in St.Ingbert, Germany):

 Best regards, Bertram